zerotier/lf/README.md

 LF (pronounced "aleph") is a fully decentralized fully replicated key/value store.

 Fully decentralized means anyone can run a node without obtaining special permission and all nodes are effectively equal.
-Fully replicated means every node stores all data.
+Fully replicated means every node stores the entire data set.

 LF is built on a [directed acyclic graph (DAG)](https://en.wikipedia.org/wiki/Directed_acyclic_graph) data model that makes synchronization easy and allows many different security and conflict resolution strategies to be used.
+One way to think of LF's DAG is as a gigantic [conflict-free replicated data type](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) (CRDT).

-Proof of work is used to rate limit writes to the shared data store on public networks and as one thing that can be considered by conflict resolution and trust algorithms.
-See [DESIGN.md](doc/DESIGN.md) for details.
-(This document is under construction.)
+Proof of work is used to rate limit writes to the shared data store on public networks and as one thing that can be taken into consideration for conflict resolution.
+Other things that can be considered (at the querying client's discretion) are local subjective heuristics at the node and certificates issued by a certificate authority.

 The name LF comes from the short story [The Aleph](https://en.wikipedia.org/wiki/The_Aleph_%28short_story%29) by Jorge Luis Borges and the novel [Mona Lisa Overdrive](https://en.wikipedia.org/wiki/Mona_Lisa_Overdrive) by William Gibson.
 Borges' story involves a point in space that contains all other points, a fitting metaphor for a data store where every node stores everything.
 Gibson's novel features a sci-fi take on Borges' concept.
 At one point a character calls it the "LF" because "aleph" has been mis-heard as an acronym.
-We used LF because there's already an open source project called Aleph, it gives the command line client `lf` a short name, and because two levels of obscure literary reference recursion is cool.
+We used LF because there's already an open source project called Aleph, it gives the command line client `lf` a short name, and because two levels of nerdy literary recursion are cool.

 ### Why Does This Exist?

-The purpose of LF is to provide for open decentralized systems what the key/value store aspects of [etcd](https://github.com/etcd-io/etcd) and [consul](https://www.consul.io) provide in centrally managed environments, namely a fast reliable store for small but critical pieces of information.
+The purpose of LF is to provide for fully open decentralized systems what the key/value store aspects of [etcd](https://github.com/etcd-io/etcd) and [consul](https://www.consul.io) provide in centrally managed environments, namely a fast reliable store for small but critical pieces of information.
+These are things like keys, certificates, identity information, configuration files, IPs, DNS names, URLs, data hashes, and so on.

 Most decentralized systems use distributed hash tables (DHTs) for this purpose.
 DHTs scale well but are slow, require a reliable global network to maintain full access to the data set, and are vulnerable to ["Sybil"](https://en.wikipedia.org/wiki/Sybil_attack) type attacks.
-We at ZeroTier wanted something very fast, secure, and continuously available.
-This prompted us to develop a fundamentally new approach inspired by ideas from cryptocurrencies and distributed databases.
-LF trades high local storage overhead for continuous availablility (even if the network is totally down) and fast nearline queries against the entire global data set.
+We at ZeroTier wanted something very fast, secure, and continuously available even under unreliable network conditions.
+This prompted us to develop something fundamentally new.
+As far as we know nothing quite like LF exists (we looked).
+The closest analogs are cryptocurrency block chains and CRDT-based distributed databases.

 ### Features and Benefits

-* Easy to use and deploy.
+* Easy to use and deploy, ships with useful defaults and credentials to use an open public network.
 * Fully decentralized system with open participation and no single points of failure.
-(Private LF networks can be created that require certificates, but this is optional.)
+(Private LF databses can be created that require certificates, but this is optional.)
 * Fast sub-second nearline queries against the entire global data set at all times.
 * Versatile security model allowing user choice between different conflict resolution mechanisms that can be used alone or in combination with one another.
 These include local heuristics, proof of work "weight," elective trust of other nodes, and certificates.
 * Flexible record lookup API allowing multiple nested keys and range queries against 64-bit ordinals associated with each key.
-* Encrypted record keys and values for strong security and privacy despite full global data set replication.
-Order preserving encryption techinques are leveraged to allow range queries without revealing keys or exact ordinal values.
 * Novel proof-of-knowledge mechanism makes it impossible to generate valid records identified by a key whose plain text is not known, increasing the difficulty of data set poisoning attacks by naive attackers.
+* Everything is encrypted including record keys making the system private and secure even though all data is replicated globally.
+Records whose keys are not known cannot even be enumerated or looked up.

 ### Limitations and Disadvantages

-* LF is only good for small bits of information that don't change very often like certificates, keys, IP addresses, names, etc.
+* LF is only good for small bits of information that don't change very often.
-* The [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem) trade-off is availability and partition-tolerance, meaning eventual consistency and no transactions.
+* [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem) trade-off: AP (availability, partition-tolerance).
+Global locks and authoritative queries are not supported.
 * Full nodes are unsuitable for small resource constrained devices due to high storage and relatively high bandwidth overhead.
 * Storage requirements grow over time in a manner not unlike a block chain.
 Fortunately [storage is getting cheaper over time too](https://www.backblaze.com/blog/hard-drive-cost-per-gigabyte/).
-LF is designed to allow partial nodes and discarding of some old data to mitigate data set growth but these features are not implemented yet and likely won't be needed for years.
+The data model and protocol are designed to permit partial data discarding and fractional nodes but these features are not implemented yet and likely won't be needed for years.

 ## Building and Running

 LF works on Linux, Mac, and probably BSD.
 It won't work on Windows yet but porting shouldn't be too hard if anyone wants it.
 It's mostly written in Go (1.11+ required) with some C for performance critical bits.

-To build on most platform just type `make`.
+To build on most platforms just type `make`.
+You will need Go 1.11 or newer (type `go version` to check) and a relatively recent C compiler supporting the C99 standard.

-Once we get out of beta we'll probably provide some pre-built binaries as is the custom for Go projects.

 ## Getting Started

-LF comes with a full node implementation and a command line client that can be used to create and query records and to some limited extent control nodes.
-All of these things exist in the same `lf` binary that gets built when you type `make`.

-Once you build the binary just run it for help.
+Both a command line client and a full node implementation are present in the same `lf` binary.
+Just run it and it will print help.

-LF ships out of the box with its command line client configured to query `lf.zerotier.com`, a public network node operated by ZeroTier.
+LF ships out of the box with its command line client configured to query `lf.zerotier.com`, a public node using the default public database operated by ZeroTier.
 That means you can try a simple query right away:

 ```text
 $ ./lf get bad horse#